mdn/content/files/en-us/web/accessibility/aria/attributes/aria-dropeffect/index.md

   - drag and drop
   - deprecated
 ---
-{{deprecated}}

-The global `aria-dropeffect` attribute indicates what functions may be performed when a dragged object is released on the drop target.
+The global `aria-dropeffect` attribute indicates what functions may be performed when a dragged object is released on the drop target. {{deprecated_inline}}

 ## Description

 Deprecated in ARIA 1.1, the `aria-dropeffect` property indicates what functions may be performed when a dragged object is released on the drop target.
 The global `aria-dropeffect` attribute provides assistive technology users the same information provided via the [`DataTransfer.dropEffect`](/en-US/docs/Web/API/DataTransfer/dropEffect) to sited users via the dropeffect icon.

 Text selections, images, and links can be dragged by default.
 Setting the global [`draggable="true"`](/en-US/docs/Web/HTML/Global_attributes/draggable) attribute, part of HTML5's [Drag and Drop API](/en-US/docs/Web/API/HTML_Drag_and_Drop_API), with a [`dragstart` event handler](/en-US/docs/Web/API/Document/dragstart_event), means any DOM node can be made draggable as well.

 When a drag event occurs, a translucent image is generated of the dragged element which follows the user's pointer during the drag.
 The default image can be changed to any image with [`setDragImage`](/en-US/docs/Web/API/DataTransfer/setDragImage).
 Along with the default image identifying the element being dragged, there is a  [`dataTransfer.dropEffect`](/en-US/docs/Web/API/DataTransfer/dropEffect) property that can be used to control the visual feedback the user is given during a drag-and-drop operation.
-The `aria-dropeffect` property should be used to provides assistive technology users the same feedback provided to sited users via `dataTransfer.dropEffect` property.
+The `aria-dropeffect` property should be used to provide assistive technology users the same feedback provided to sited users via `dataTransfer.dropEffect` property.

-`dropeffect` defines which cursor the browser displays while dragging, and is set on the element being dragged.
+`dropeffect` defines which cursor the browser displays while dragging, and is set on the element on which the element may be dropped.
 During the drag operation, as the draggable element is dragged over different drop areas, the drag effects—both the `dataTransfer.dropeffect` and the `aria-dropeffect`—should be modified to indicate the type of operation that will occur if the dragged element is released.

 More than one drop effect may be supported for a given element.
 Therefore, the value of the `aria-dropeffect` attribute is a space separated list of functions.
 Functions include `copy`, `execute`, `link`, and `move`.
 The default is `none`, meaning there is no supported functionality in the application.
 Setting `aria-dropeffect="popup"` informs assistive technology users that there is a popup menu or dialog of drag operations from which the user can choose.